Locations:

 Overview

 Illustration of the four heart chambers.
-The right chambers contain oxygen-poor blood, and the left chambers contain oxygen-rich blood.
+The right chambers have oxygen-poor blood.
+The left chambers have oxygen-rich blood.

 Your heart chambers work together to pump oxygen-poor blood to your lungs and oxygen-rich blood to your entire body.